Smuthu03/Belly-Button-Biodiversity-dataset/README.md

 step 7 reading the data for changed sample selection step 8 refreshing te bar and bubble chart with newly selected sample's corresponding data step9 refreshing the metadata value for the changed sample selection.

+adding link to the webpage that is deploying the results: file:///C:/Users/shara/Belly-Button-Biodiversity-dataset/index.html